glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 The visualizer is a frontend that allows the user to design a set of rewards competitions (including using preloads), then run the rewards simulation, then visually explore all of the output.
-The default competition is a competition for the "simulation" region that uses the "glw" asset, but multiple competitions are supported.
+The default competition is a competition for the "simulation" region that uses the "GLW" asset, but multiple competitions are supported.

 The page is split horizontally.
 The top portion of the page contains the "input